 It’s a game made to explore both an emerging community of people as well as debates that disappear as quickly as they appear.
 The Contempt tokens are a significant example of this.
 They don’t do anything, but are rather a token sign of contempt.
 There’s no clear “plot” to it, with the Frost Shepherds not counting due to their nature.

-As a result, one of its features, “Hold a Discussion”, won’t work as the rules intended… Unless you want to set up a mannequin and roleplay yourself holding a debate.
+As a result of me playing this game solo, one of its features, “Hold a Discussion”, won’t work as the rules intended… Unless you want to set up a mannequin and roleplay yourself holding a debate.
 Thankfully, one of the perks of being a solo roleplayer is having a toolkit to fill in those gaps.
 That said, it changes the “theme” of the game to something else entirely.

 I would compare my game of The Quiet Year to something akin to, say, a story driven scenario in Civilization or SimCity.
 You’re overlooking a place to the best of your ability and you have advisors come up to you, handing you objectives.
 It’s still a good solo experience and some moments I will remember pretty well, but part of me feels like I hadn’t captured the experience the Quiet Year wanted me to get.